Synod of Dort: Delegates

-The Synod had members representing Reformed groups from continental Europe, as well as from the British Isles.
-Among these groups were also Anglican delegates from the Church of England and the Church of Scotland.
+The Synod had 27 members representing Reformed groups from continental Europe, as well as from the British Isles.
+Represented at the Synod were the Church of Scotland, the Swiss Reformed churches of Basel, Bern, Geneva, Schaffhausen and Zürich, and the German churches of Bremen, Hesse-Kassel, Nassau and the Palatinate.
+Among these groups were also Anglican delegates from the Church of England.

 Proceedings

 Simon Episcopius (1583–1643) was spokesman of the 14 Remonstrants who were summoned before the Synod in 1618.
 At the opening of the synod, Episcopius asked to speak.

 Episcopius ... insisted on being permitted to begin with a refutation of the Calvinistic doctrines, especially that of reprobation, hoping that, by placing his objections to this doctrine in front of all the rest, he might excite such prejudice against the other articles of the system, as to secure the popular voice in his favor.
 The Synod, however, very properly, reminded him ... that, as the Remonstrants were accused of departing from the Reformed faith, they were bound first to justify themselves, by giving Scriptural proof in support of their opinions.
 The Arminians would not submit to this plan of procedure because it destroyed their whole scheme of argument ... and were thus compelled to withdraw.
 Upon their departure, the Synod proceeded without them.

 He concluded by expressing his dissatisfaction with the organization of the assembly, and that the Contra-Remonstrants had prevented an accurate representation of the Arminian supporters in the Dutch Reformed Church with votes in the synod.
-A delegation of Episcopius consisting of Bernard Arentsz Dwinglo (1582-1652) and Johannes Arnoldi Corvinus called on the Church of England representatives, and others coming from outside, asking for support and giving written accounts of the context.
+A delegation of Episcopius consisting of Bernard Arentsz Dwinglo (1582–1652) and Johannes Arnoldi Corvinus called on the Church of England representatives, and others coming from outside, asking for support and giving written accounts of the context.
 After that a month was spent on procedural matters concerning the Remonstrants.
 They were finally ejected from the Synod at session 57 on 14 January.